tfrenkiel040/website/_posts/2025-02-10-thoughts-about-campaigns.md

 ## The audience

-The first component is the **audience**.
+The first component is the audience.
 Who are you trying to reach with this campaign?
 That should be clearly defined.
 Even if you're planning to use mass media, you still need to define who it's for.
 Mass media reaches a lot of people, but you want it to resonate with a specific segment.

 At the same time, segmentation is not as straighforward as it seems.
 This is because there's usually a lot of overlap between groups.
 For example 'wine drinkers' and 'beer drinkers' may sound like twho separate groups, but in reality, there's a lot of overlap: people who drink both wine and beer.
 And vice versa, the group of 'beer drinkers' is not a homogeneous group, but consists of people with many different opinions and preferences.